ZahraMertens/Portfolio-ZahraMertens/README.md

 ## General Information

 ```
-The webpage is a landing page which contains a navigation bar, a header image, and crads with text & images and a container.
-The webpages content is about marketing strategies and its benefits.
+The deployed Webpage is my Portfolio to introduce myself, demonstrate my work and present the opportunity to possible employers to contact.

-URL of the webpage: https://zahramertens.github.io/Horesion-Project/
+URL of my Portfolio: https://zahramertens.github.io/Portfolio/
 ```

 ## Table if Contents